 12 credits at the 2000 level or higher in Related Areas, selected by student in conjunction with MAST coordinator and academic advisor

-Download and print MAST Plan of Study and Maritime Arch Minor POS
+Download and print MAST Plan of Study (into effect 2016-17 academic year), previous MAST Plan of Study, and Maritime Arch Minor POS

 Core and Interdisciplinary Course Descriptions

 MAST 1101 – Introduction to Maritime Studies: An introduction to the interdisciplinary study of maritime-related topics with an examination of the physical maritime environment and maritime cultures, history, literature, and industries.

 MARN 1001 – The Sea Around Us History of ocean exploration, interaction between the oceans and the atmosphere, impact of technology on the marine environment, climate modification, and exploitation of ocean resources.